CanePlayz/HDGraph.Core/HDGraph/HDGraphGUI/Readme.txt

 - Start the installation file (setup file).
 - Follow the instructions.

 Install on Linux, Mac OS :
 ======================================================

 - You must install Mono if it's not installed already.
 (Version 2.6.1 or higher is recommended.
 HDGraph has NOT been tested with an older version of Mono).
 Download Mono at http://mono-project.com .
 - Unzip the HDGraph Zip file somewhere on your hard disk.
-- Open a shell and execute the following command (without quotes) :   "mono HDGraph.exe"
+- Open a shell and execute, in the HDGraph folder, the following command (without quotes) :   "mono HDGraph.exe"

 Uninstall on WINDOWS :